 “The tools for measurement need to be robust, and need to be formulated by industry and in consultation with people with lived experience” (QDN member – consultation November 2020

-Given the provision of services and supports for people with disability through mainstream services and the NDIS, it is critical that an overarching National Disability Agreement and National Disability Strategy between State/Territories and the Commonwealth is in place to measure progress and report on outcomes of specific performance indicators relating to the domains in the proposed Outcome Framework that will drive change for people with disability.
-The mechanisms also need to require Local Government to report on outcomes.
-It is critical that the National Disability Agreement/Strategy is integrated with the other National Agreements with a reporting architecture which reflects outcome measures for people with disability and gives prominence and importance to these issues.
+Given the provision of services and supports for people with disability through mainstream services and the NDIS, it is critical that , as mentioned previously, an overarching National Disability Agreement and National Disability Strategy between State/Territories, Local governments and the Commonwealth is in place to measure progress and report on outcomes of specific performance indicators relating to the domains in the proposed Outcome Framework to drive meaningful change on the ground for people with disability.

 “There needs to be more done to build trust of the data that is produced.
 This trust building is crucial, and data needs to be reported on accurately.”
 (QDN consultation - November 2020)

 Additionally, the issue of data and data collection was raised by QDN members.
 Data needs to be captured from all parts of community and there is acknowledgement that whilst Government services deliver a range of mainstream services and supports, the non-government sector plays a critical role and must be included in the implementation, monitoring and measurement of outcomes.
 QDN acknowledges the work being undertaken around the National Disability Data Asset (NDDA) and sees nationally consistent data as a critical step in being able to measure and then therefore improve outcomes for Australians with disability.
+Data sets which can be shared in order to better understand the life experiences and outcomes for people with disability with Australia will be highly beneficial.

-We are concerned that the data collection is not accessible in itself, so the figures may not accurately represent the situations, particularly for people experiencing many barriers.
+We are concerned that the data collection is not accessible, so the figures may not accurately represent the situations, particularly for people experiencing many barriers.

 Reporting back to the community also needs to be accessible for everyone in the community to access – this is our lives.”
 (QDN member – consultation November 2020)